Summer festivals and events for Edmontonians to experience in 2019

 Aug.
 4: Jamdown Reggae Salute (Louise McKinney Riverfront Park)

 Edmonton’s river valley will be the sight of some summer sounds on Aug.
 4 when the Jamdown Reggae Salute brings some island rhythms to Louise McKinney Riverfront Park.
 Among the featured musicians at the event are Tony Rebel, Queen Ifrica and Charly Black.

 Aug.
 8- Aug.
 11: Edmonton Folk Music Festival (Gallagher Park)

 A beautiful park in Edmonton’s iconic river valley will once again provide an idyllic backdrop for some intimate musical performances at this year’s Edmonton Folk Music Festival.
-John Prine, Bruce Cockburn, Blue Rodeo, Ani DiFranco and Bahamas are among an impressive list of headliners this year.
+Bruce Cockburn, Blue Rodeo, Ani DiFranco and Bahamas are among an impressive list of headliners this year.
 John Prine had also been scheduled to perform but pulled out of the engagement on July 23 because of health reasons.

 Watch below: Some videos from Global News’ coverage of the Edmonton Folk Music Festival.

 Cariwest sees downtown become busy and full of bright colours as the festival celebrates Caribbean music, food and culture in Alberta’s capital.
 The three-day event includes a “costume extravaganza,” a carnival parade, live entertainment and the Caribbean Village Marketplace.